ganeshjanu/account-avro-producer/README.md

-# account-service-producer
+# account-avro-producer

-This microservice is mainly used to produce records into a topic.
+This microservice is mainly used to produce records into a topic by using avro format.

 APIs